 If you want to learn and understand more about the country’s history 🎓, Ayutthaya is the place for you.

 As mentioned above, ancient Ayutthaya was first founded back in 1350 by King Uthong.
 It was declared the capital of the Kingdom until it was overtaken by the Burmese again in 1767 🧐 Ayutthaya is located approximately 80 kilometers to the north of modern-day Bangkok in Central Thailand.
 And today, it is like a living museum of the ancient times of Thailand.

 Ayutthaya is an island in the middle of the confluence of three rivers.
 The Lopburi River, Pa Sak River, and the well-known Chao Phraya River running through Krung Thep Maha Nakhon (Bangkok) 📜 To visit Ayutthaya, you will generally need to cross the river on a ferry or some other form of a boat.

 The Phra Nakhon Si Ayutthaya Historical Park in Ayutthaya has been listed as a UNESCO World Heritage site since 1991.
 Many tourists flock to the region to see the ancient old temples.
-The temple that once ran the country and is currently known as one of the top-ranking tourist 👓 destinations for real travelers looking to explore real Thailand.
+The temple that once ran the country is currently known as one of the top-ranking tourist 👓 destinations for travelers looking to explore real Thailand.

-Here is a list of some of the city’s most exciting sites that you need to visit 👓
+Here is a well-researched list of some of the city’s most exciting sites that you need to visit 👓

 Here are some of the most famous old temples in the city 🧐